Wood Library-Museum of Anesthesiology: Library

-The John W. Pender Living History of Archaeology is a multimedia collection containing audio recordings of prominent anesthesiologists.
+The John W. Pender Living History of Anesthesiology is a multimedia collection containing audio recordings of prominent anesthesiologists.

 Museum

 The museum houses a large collection of anesthesiology apparatus ranging from 19th century masks and inhalers for administering ether and chloroform to anesthetic machines. and modern electronic monitoring equipment.
+A small amount are on exhibit and viewable by appointment.

-Online Resources
+Online resources

 The Wood Library-Museum of Anesthesiology provides a number of online resources for anyone interested in the history of anesthesiology.
 Out of copyright books are being digitized and made available as free E-books. and the museum also has a YouTube channel with a large collection of anesthesiology-related videos, mostly produced by the museum itself, including demonstrations of apparatus from the collection.